Travellers

 Members of Crew and Immigration Requirements

-Spouses/family of officers/crew are not considered to be crew members unless they have a specific function directly related to the running of the ship.
+Spouses/family of officers/crew are not considered to be crew members unless they have a specific function directly related to the operation of the ship.
 Spouses/family must be indicated on the Passenger Manifest and must fulfill the same immigration requirements as any other passenger (obtain applicable visas, etc.) for entry to Canada.

 Members of the crew who will be going ashore and will be providing services on Canadian soil (e.g., tour guides, lecturers, expedition leaders, staff members who attend on shore excursions to provide passenger assistance) may require Labour Market Impact Assessments and/or work permits.
 Also crew members onboard who are not directly employed by the cruise line may also require work permits.
 It is the responsibility of the individual to ensure that they are properly documented prior to seeking entry to Canada.
 Being improperly documented could result in being found inadmissible to Canada.